Byunk/Korean-Hate-Speech-Detection/README.md

 ## Relative Works

+BERT [Jacob Devlin et al., 2019](#references) and its derivatives has shown novel improvements in most NLP tasks in recent.
+In hate speech, there are automatic hate speech detection approaches and BERT achieve 7-8% improvement compared to previous system [MacAvaney S et al., 2020](#references).
+Kaggle competitions are actively held by big tech business such as Google and Meta and the leading model achieve about 80% accuracy in average.
+Recently, RoBERTa [Yinhan Liu et al., 2019](#references) is frequently used and show high performance.

 The evident challenge of studies on this topic is how to deal with different languages.
 Cross-lingual embedded models, XLM-R [Conneau et al., 2019](#references), are suggested to take advantage of profoundness of English sources [Ranasinghe and Zampieri, 2020](#references).
 It explain XLM-R are exploited to deal with non-English languages without performance degradation.
 For Korean, there is single active Kaggle competition with Korean Hate Speech Dataset [Jihyung Moon et al., 2020](#references)

 ## Methods & Experiment